sloboda/URLLookupServiceDemo/README.md

     and old clients to continue using version 1.
     * When it comes to decommissioning version 1, my team can announce to our customers a decommission deadline.
-Once logs show absolutely no one has requested from this version for NNN days past the deadline, we can edit the code to respond with 308 Permanent Redirect to force clients to move to version 2.
+Once logs show absolutely no one has requested from this version for some agreed upon limit of days past the deadline, we can edit the code to respond with 308 Permanent Redirect to force clients to move to version 2.
 Alternatively the version 1 could be removed which would cause clients to get a hard fail.
 * You need to deploy a new version of this application.
 What would you do?
     * The `/1/` in the URL is already a version indicator.
 Rolling out version two involves creating `/urlinfo/2/` This allows new clients to use the new version